+[[Author: In terms of the website above, do you mean this book that you’re writing, or the Machine Learning for Hackers book’s website?
+You can avoid this ambiguity by listing the actual website you’re referring to.
+Kezia]]

+[AR: I’m kind of tired and not thinking all that clearly, so after going around with it, I just removed it ]

-An Introduction to Statistical Learning with Applications in R by James, Witten, Hastie and Tibshirani.
-As you progress beyond the basics and are looking for that next step with machine learning (and statistics in general) this book is a fantastic book for you.
-It won’t shy away from the math, but at the same time, it will not dive too deep into it and will provide just enough explanation to make sense.
-The authors spend quite a bit of time around the algorithms and talk about resampling methods, model selection techniques and the foundations of all the algorithms.
+An Introduction to Statistical Learning with Applications in R by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani—As you progress beyond the basics and begin looking for that next step, this book is a fantastic next resource.
+It doesn’t shy away from the math, but at the same time, it doesn’t dive too deep into it and provides just enough explanation to make sense.
+The authors spend quite a bit of time on the algorithms, including covering resampling methods, model-selection techniques, and the foundations of all the algorithms.

+[[Author: Edits above okay?
+Kezia]]

+[AR: yup]